Aero-ComSci/final-project-group-a-daksh-Rithvik/README.md

 - Helps you plan your day with confidence
 - Helps plan your clothing choice
 - Should go outside or not depending on too cold or hot
+- Uses a weather API in order to correctly identify the tempature in each city
 # Code Samples